 Check for Ticks

 If you have outdoor pets that have been in these areas, make sure you check them for ticks.
-Ticks will often travel to moist areas on the body before latching on, so examine your pet’s armpits, knees, and groin, in addition to its neck, ears, and feet.
+Ticks will often travel to moist areas on the body before latching on, so examine your pet’s armpits, knees, and groin in addition to its neck, ears, and feet.

 Mow Regularly

 The most important step you can take to rid your yard of ticks is destroying their preferred habitats.
 This can be as simple as mowing your lawn regularly and trimming weeds or overgrown brush.
 Shaggy foliage creates shadowed, cooler areas for ticks to hide in.
-Depending on your lawn’s species of grass, you can let it grow to a height of 4–4.5 inches before cutting it back down to about three inches, but don’t let it grow taller than about six inches.
+Depending on your lawn’s species of grass, you can let it grow to a height of 4–4.5 inches before cutting it back down to about 3 inches, but don’t let it grow taller than about 6 inches.

 If you get a little behind on your mowing and find yourself cutting down your grass significantly, use the bag attachment on your mower, as leaving lawn clippings behind can create a favorable environment for ticks.
 You should also bag up any leaf litter or other lawn debris for disposal.